hugmedev/howto-zig-msys2/readme.md

     }
     ```
     Inspiration has been taken from https://github.com/andrewrk/zig-sdl/blob/13cb642ba827bb069c5b66a912dd26a072dfe9b0/build.zig#L100
-1. Now you can do zig build.
+1. Now you can do zig build -Dtarget=x86_64-windows-gnu

 # To distribute your binaries,
 from msys2 use `ldd /path/to/your/binary`